Gohana

 Gohana is a city and a municipal council, near Sonipat city in the Sonipat district of the Indian state of Haryana.
+Gohana is the oldest Tehsil of Haryana.
+Gohana is also famous all over the world for its Maturam's Jalebi (which is also national sweet of India).

+Communities

+According to local traditions, Gohana was founded by a Rajput chieftain named Tej Singh.
+He is believed to have ruled the region extending up to Murthal and parts of present-day Karnal district.
+The town is historically dominated by Rajputs of the Chauhan clan, who played a significant role in shaping its early political and social structure.

+There are 36 villages of Chauhan Rajput in the Sonipat district ranging from Jundpur to Murthal to Gohana to Jakhauli…

 Geography

 Gohana is located at 29.13°N 76.7°E. Its topography consists mainly of low plains, but its south-central area has a small plateau.
 Gohana's 43 km2 (27.95sq mile) land area has an average elevation of 225 metres (738 feet).

 Demographics

 Gohana city is situated in the Sonipat district of Haryana.
 It is the main subdivision with a population of more than 300,000 (as of 2011).
 It has its own municipality and a constituency for Haryana Vidhan Sabha.
 There are around 86 Villages in Gohana.
 It is located in the west of the Sonipat District, 40 km from the town of Sonipat.
 Earlier, it was part of Rohtak district.
 Gohana is the oldest tehsil of Haryana.
 It was declared a tehsil in 1826 by the British, and some structures which show evidence of that time are still standing in the city: the City police station, Government Boys' Senior Secondary School, Government Girls' Senior Secondary School, and the Jain Senior Secondary School are some examples.
 Gohana City has its own Courts and Mini Secretariat, situated on Sonipat Road, in the eastern part of the city.
 "Nagar Parishad Gohana" is the governing body of the city.

 It is famous for jumbo-sized Maturam Jalebis since British Era.
 Each jalebi generally weighs 250 grams and is made from Desi Ghee.

 In ancient times, Gohana was known as Gavambhavana and was considered a sacred place.
 Prithviraj Chauhan constructed a fort here, which was later destroyed by Muhammad Ghori after betraying Maharaja Prithviraj Chauhan in 1192.
 Later, in 1947, all Muslim families left this place and migrated to Pakistan.

 Being a tehsil city, people from diverse communities reside in the city.